freiheit-com/fuava_simplebatch/README.md

     new BatchJob.Builder<Input, ProcessedData>()
         // fetches the data from any source, the returned iterable may be lazy .setFetcher( Fetchers....)
-        // processes partitions of the iterable provided by the fetcher .setProcessor( Processors....)
+        // processes (often persists) partitions of the iterable provided by the fetcher .setProcessor( Processors....)
         .setProcessingBatchSize( 100 )
-        // persists the result of the processing .setPersistence( Persistences... )
         .build();
 downloader.run();
 ```